yifan441/ProjectFlow/README.md

 ## Running App on Local Host

 Once you have installed all the modules and project dependencies, you are ready to deploy the app!
+However, you must complete one more setup step, to initialize the backend and database.
+In the root directory of the project, please create a **.env** file and insert this text:

+`MONGO_URI='YOUR_MONGODB_URL'`

+Replace "YOUR_MONGODB_URL" with your MongoDB URL Connection String, for example, _mongodb://127.0.0.1:27017/test_

-To view and use the app in your local host, change your current working directory to project-planner (or root directory of the project), and run:
+Now, To view and use the app in your local host, change your current working directory to project-planner (or root directory of the project), and run:

 `npm start`